dyq0811/M-Dwarf-Radial-Velocity/README.md

 A modified and extended version of Dr. Elisabeth R. Newton's RV calculation program.
-Precision is improved and the function of calculating uncertainty is added. -- Yingqi Ding, Summer 2018
+Precision is improved.
+Functions of calculating uncertainty and UVW velocities are added. -- Yingqi Ding, Summer 2018

 # Absolute near-infared radial velocities